The Commonwealth Awards 2018

 The Mara Keisling Leadership Award is presented annually to a transgender or gender-variant young Pennsylvanian who has completed substantial work to advocate for gender equality and inclusivity in the Keystone State.
 The award is named in honor of Mara Keisling, the founding Executive Director of the National Center for Transgender Equality and native Pennsylvanian.

 Aidan DeStefano is a recent alum of Boyertown Area Senior High School (BASH), where he was a strong student leader.
 He was also the first known out trans student at the high school, and helped his school become a more trans-inclusive environment.
 When a federal lawsuit was filed in 2017 against his district’s practice of supporting trans student inclusion, he was on the front lines to speak out on the importance of trans inclusion at BASH.
 He passionately testified both before the Boyertown School board and openly in federal court, which helped us win the case at the district court level.
 The Boyertown case has been appealed and is now advancing through the US Court of Appeals for the Third Circuit.
 Aidan continues to support trans students at BASH and now across the region as a possibility model for young trans Pennsylvanians.
 He has been featured in NBC’s Pride 30 for 2017, and in a personal special NBC story regarding incredible members of Generation Z. Aidan is now completing his first year of college at Montgomery County Community College

 The Keystone Award

-The Keystone Award is given annually to a state or local legislator, or government official, who has demonstrated great courage, strength, and resilience in advancing the visibility and welfare of LGBTQ youth in the commonwealth.
+The Keystone Award is presented annually to a legislator or government official who has demonstrated great courage, strength, and resilience in advancing the visibility and welfare of LGBTQ youth in the commonwealth.

 2013: Rep. Mike Fleck